wavefrontHQ/docs/pages/doc/webhooks.md

 <td>A set of conditions that trigger the webhook:
 <ul>
 <li>Alert Opened - When the alert is opened (fired).</li>
-<li>Alert Status Updated - When the status of an already open/firing alert changes, e.g.: a new application/source meets the alert condition and joins the set.</li>
+<li>Alert Status Updated - When the status of an already open/firing alert changes, e.g. a new application/source meets the alert condition and joins the set.</li>
 <li>Alert Resolved - When the alert is resolved.</li>
 <li>Alert Affected by Maintenance Window - When the alert is affected by a maintenance window.</li>
 <li>Alert Snoozed - When the alert is snoozed.</li>